 All managers are responsible for planning the development needs for their employees.
-The Human Resources Department can assist each individual manager and employees to create development plans based on the required knowledge and skills.
+The Human Resources Department is able to assist each individual manager and employees to create development plans based on the required knowledge and skills.

 Strategy 3 - Leadership Development and Replacement